-Our call time is 10:00pm and meeting place is in SM Mall of Asia.
-By 10:20pm we head off to our night trip.
-By 6:30am we arrived at Vinzons Port.
-We had a breakfast and waited for the water to rise so the boat can pass the mangrove area.
-By 8:30am we set out for the water trip.
+Our call time is 10:00 pm and the meeting place is in SM Mall of Asia.
+By 10:20 pm we head off to our night trip.
+By 6:30 am we arrived at Vinzons Port.
+We had breakfast and waited for the water to rise so the boat can pass the mangrove area.
+At 8:30 am we set out for the water trip.

 While approaching the island, I can’t help but gasp in amazement.
 The water was glistening.
 When we hopped out from the boat, I removed my sandals to see my feet in the crystal clear water.
 It was so nice to walk barefooted in the powdery sand with no rocks and seaweeds.
 It was amazingly beautiful!

 Boracay has whiter sand than this especially in the area of Willy’s Rock but their texture was almost the same.
-This has close resemblance to Pagudpud of Ilocos Norte, Bantayan Island in Cebu and Panglao in Bohol.
-But for me, Calaguas Island is more pristine especially in the afternoon where there are certain spots in the beach where we owned it exclusively for us.
+This has a close resemblance to Pagudpud of Ilocos Norte, Bantayan Island in Cebu, and Panglao in Bohol.
+But for me, Calaguas Island is more pristine especially in the afternoon where there are certain spots on the beach where we owned it exclusively for us.
 This is another beach paradise that took my breath away.

-It was flickering hot so we opted to stay inside the kubo and rest.
+It was flickering hot so we opted to stay inside the Kubo and rest.
 It can fit 13 to 15 people.
-Our designated tents were pitched near our kubo.
-Later we had a hearty lunch of rice, adobong pork, rebosadong shrimp and gatang santol.
+Our designated tents were pitched near our Kubo.
+Later we had a hearty lunch of rice, adobong pork, rebosadong shrimp, and gatang santol.
 Our dessert was pineapple.
 Water was provided by the travel agency.
-It was a yummy meal and I had a heavy tummy afterwards.
+It was a yummy meal and I had a heavy tummy afterward.

 By 2:20 pm we set off to Balagbag Island for trekking.
-The beach island wasn’t as pristine as that of Tinaga Island but it is a good spot for photo shoot.
+The beach island wasn’t as pristine as that of Tinaga Island but it is a good spot for a photoshoot.
 Later we went to the snorkeling area and swim.
 There was nothing much to see under the water except for some unknown fish.
 We just enjoyed the hot afternoon immersing ourselves into the water.

 We waded on the water again when we went back to Mahabang Buhangin.
-With the soothing view of the shore and less people in the area, we had a perfect time as we chill off.
-We ate snack on the shore and waited for the glorious sunset.
-Oh, the sunset was breathtaking!
+With the soothing view of the shore and fewer people in the area, we had a perfect time as we chill off.
+We ate a snack on the shore and waited for the breathtaking sunset.

 Dinner is another tummy filler appetite.
-We feasted on one big grilled yellow fin tuna, laing (Bicol’s famous food), rice and watermelon for dessert.
-After that, some preferred to rest while the majority went for swapping stories over a bottle of ladies wine.
-This is what I like in joining a group tour, we are bound to make new friends.
+We feasted on one big grilled yellowfin tuna, laing (Bicol’s famous food), rice, and watermelon for dessert.
+After that, some preferred to rest while the majority went for swapping stories over a bottle of ladies’ wine.
+This is what I like about joining a group tour, we are bound to make new friends.
 I just asked for San Mig light apple so I can sleep fast.
 Though I was the oldest, I enjoyed this so-called “social time” with these cheerful beach lovers.

 We tidied the table around 10:00 pm when the wine was consumed.
 Our group proceeded to the water pump and brushed our teeth.
-It was at the back of the nipa huts and I was surprised of a serene wide area in this island.
+It was at the back of the nipa huts and I was surprised by a serene wide area on this island.
 Nobody was there, it was dark and quiet.
 It was a perfect place to stargaze.
 The night sky was beautiful.
 It was blanketed by many stars.
-After a while we went to our designated tents to sleep.
-Nica and I shared tent.
-Good night starry starry Calaguas!
+After a while, we went to our designated tents to sleep.
+Nica and I shared a tent.
+Good night starry Calaguas!

 Good morning Calaguas